 1. Create a Detailed Business Structure/Plan

-Before getting into something, you need to have a clear understanding of how you plan to operate your business.
+Before getting into something, you need to understand how you plan to operate your business.

-It has been observed that those companies that have a plan achieve higher growth rates.
+It has been observed that companies with a plan achieve higher growth rates.

-First of all, it is important to raise money with a proper business plan.
+First of all, it is essential to raise money with a proper business plan.
 You can use a business plan template to get started.

-Investors will see the financial status of the company before they even consider giving you a dime.
-Once you get into the chore of your day-to-day business operations, you’ll always have your plan as a reference to remind you how to proceed.
+Investors will see the company’s financial status before they even consider giving you a dime.
+But then, once you get into the chore of your day-to-day business operations, you’ll always have your plan as a reference to remind you how to proceed.

-– Your business plan should have a clear description or reflect a clear detailing of your business.
+– Your business plan should have a clear description or reflect a precise detailing of your business.

 - Who are you?

 It is impossible to turn a profit on your first day or even the first year in traditional business culture.

 Just try your best to forecast your finances precisely.

 When you approach a bank for a loan, dress professionally, and introduce all your business plans to the loan officer.
 Get in detail with all the interest, term loans, and external terms & conditions applicable.